jnngu/jamcc/README.md

 7/23/2020: It now supports certain binary operators such as: -, ~, and !.

 ## What's next?
 Next up is adding binary operators like +, -, *, /.
-Stay tooned.
+Stay tuned.